Skip to main content

 Picture 93194326, Picture, Picture

-Logged in user sees their data pre-populated, including for Custom Contact fields if these have been mapped.
+Logged in user sees their data pre-populated, including for Custom Contact fields if these have been mapped (and are visible to attendees).

 Picture 1822374192, Picture, Picture